jbomhold3/ApexDesignsSLDocs/towncontrol/proster.md

 :::image type="content" source="../images/towncontrol/proster/main.jpg" alt-text="Main":::

 ## Introduction
 Personnel Rosters have been in the system since conception with little changes.
 Giving you the ability to keep track of your personnel and vehicles.
 Version 4 aims to improve on rosters.
-First we split vehicle rosters out of personnel rosters.
-We also have the ability to attach a employ by Town Registration and added a notes and hired date section.
+First, we split vehicle rosters out of personnel rosters.
+We also have the ability to attach an employee by Town Registration and added notes and hired date section.

 ## Creating a record.
 Click the new icon at the right of the screen.
 Use the citizen search to pre-fill data or type it in yourself.
 Input any information you require and click submit.